History of the Orchestra

 1988 TO THE PRESENT

-Under Kluge’s direction during the 1990′s, the ASO became a professional orchestra.
-The orchestra rapidly developed a reputation of artistic excellence programming through its highly successful concerts at the Kennedy Center.
-In partnership with the City of Alexandria, the ASO significantly expanded its programs and concerts in the schools and initiated the popular annual City Birthday Celebration outdoor concerts.
+In 1988, Kim Allen Kluge was chosen to succeed Dr. Steiner.
+Under Kluge’s direction during the 1990s, the ASO became a professional orchestra.
+In partnership with the City of Alexandria, the ASO significantly expanded its programs and concerts in the schools and began performing in the Alexandria Birthday Celebration concert on the waterfront each July.

-In 2001, the ASO gave the inaugural concert at the Rachel M. Schlesinger Center, which became its new home.
-In the Schlesinger era, the ASO emerged as a leader of the Washington DC inter-arts movement, forging artistic partnerships with many of the region’s leading cultural institutions including The Smithsonian Institution, The National Gallery of Art, The Washington Ballet and The Shakespeare Theatre.
-Crossover concerts featuring visual art, dance, and film have come to symbolize Maestro Kluges efforts to engage the community of Northern Virginia in all avenues of artistic expression.
+In 2001, the ASO gave the inaugural concert at the Rachel M. Schlesinger Concert Hall and Arts Center, now its primary venue.
+In the Schlesinger era, the ASO emerged as a leader of the Washington, D.C. inter-arts movement forging artistic partnerships with many of the region’s leading cultural institutions including the Smithsonian Institution, the National Gallery of Art, the Washington Ballet, the Choral Arts Society of Washington, and the Shakespeare Theatre.

-In 2018, the ASO welcomed James Ross as its fifth Music Director.
-Maestro Ross has introduced new concert experiences, audience engagement and nontraditional venues and formats to the community, attracting new attendees and growing the ASO family.
+In the spring of 2018, the ASO completed a two-year international search selecting James Ross as its fifth Music Director.
+Ross has introduced new concert experiences, audience engagement and nontraditional venues and formats to the community, attracting new audiences and growing the ASO family.